| Type: | Package |

 distance between a single t and the vector of all t values.

-Estimate parameters of the self-correcting model using log-likelihood optimization
+Estimate point process parameters using log-likelihood maximization

 Description